yuvalmGS/gigaspaces-wiki-jekyll/xap100/maven-plugin.markdown

 # Running Processing Unit Modules

 Sometimes, during development, the developer might want to run the Processing Unit module to check its functionality.
-The OpenSpaces Maven plugin allows you to run Processing Unit modules without the need to package them as Processing Unit distributables first.
+The XAP Maven plugin allows you to run Processing Unit modules without the need to package them as Processing Unit distributables first.
 This feature saves time, while evading build phases that are not required for this task.

 {% info %} To run modules, they need to be compiled first.{%endinfo%}